jmid/wasm-prop-tester/README.md

 We run each generated WebAssembly (Wasm) program on the engines underlying Chrome, Firefox, Safari, and Edge and on the [WebAssembly reference interpreter](https://github.com/WebAssembly/spec) and compare their output to help ensure consistent behaviour.
+The generator is stack-directed to produce programs that will pass validation ("are type correct").
+A custom stack-directed shrinker reduces the often large random counterexample programs, without breaking validation.

 Surprisingly this black-box generator approach found 2 crashing bugs, despite browser vendor efforts to fuzz test the engines with